ericstrobl/CCI/README.md

 CCI discovers a partially oriented maximal almost ancestral graph (MAAG) of some directed graph G, provided that the global Markov property and d-separation faithfulness holds according to G. Such properties are reasonable when G is the directed graph of an SEM-IE and linearity holds, for example.

 The academic article describing CCI in detail can be found [here](https://arxiv.org/abs/1805.02087).
-Please cite the above article if you use any of the code in this repository ([Bibtex](http://adsabs.harvard.edu/cgi-bin/nph-bib_query?bibcode=2018arXiv180502087S&data_type=BIBTEX&db_key=PRE&nocookieset=1)).
+Please cite the article if you use any of the code in this repository ([Bibtex](http://adsabs.harvard.edu/cgi-bin/nph-bib_query?bibcode=2018arXiv180502087S&data_type=BIBTEX&db_key=PRE&nocookieset=1)).

 # Installation